5 min read

 Steps organizations should take after Root Cause Analysis

-It is important that organizations strategically share the results of their RCAs through training and follow-up action items with the appropriate departments to effectively prevent future errors and reduce the costs associated with the risk of errors.
-In addition to sharing the results of the RCA, organizations are expected to provide the resources and funding to implement the interventions for error prevention that are recommended from the RCA analysis.
+In addition to sharing the results of the healthcare root cause analysis, organizations are expected to provide the resources and funding to implement the interventions for error prevention that are recommended from the RCA analysis.
 When personnel see that these action plans are fully implemented, they are more likely to buy-in to incident reporting, participating in the RCA process, and changing their perception of the patient safety culture of the organization, bringing them closer to zero harm.

 Request a Demo